biosustain/benchling-resources/guides/superusers.md

 ### ✅ Other topics

-If your colleague needs help in other aspects, and you don't know the answer, please share with them the link to this Benchling resources page (https://biosustain.github.io/benchling-resources/) or ask them to contact the [LIMS Support team]((/contact.md)).
+If your colleague needs help in other aspects, and you don't know the answer, please share with them the link to this Benchling resources page (https://biosustain.github.io/benchling-resources/) or ask them to contact the LIMS Support team.

 <br/><br/><br/>